auth0/terraform-provider-auth0/docs/resources/resource_server_scope.md

 ---
 page_title: "Resource: auth0_resource_server_scope"
 description: |-
-  With this resource, you can manage user permissions.
+  With this resource, you can manage scopes (permissions) associated with a resource server (API).
 ---

 # Resource: auth0_resource_server_scope

-With this resource, you can manage user permissions.
+With this resource, you can manage scopes (permissions) associated with a resource server (API).

 ## Example Usage